Sohar Airport

-The airport is 7 km inland from the shore.
+The airport is 7 km inland.
 The runway length does not include 120 m displaced thresholds on both ends.
 The Fujairah VOR-DME (Ident: FJR) is located 45.5 nmi north-northwest of the airport.

 Construction

 The airport was built in three packages.
 Package 1 included site preparation, package 2 included the infrastructure works, and package 3 included construction of airport facilities.
 The construction of the airport cost 100 million rials to build.